-2.5.2 Cal/val campaigns
+2.4.2 Cal/val campaigns

 The CryoVEx2008 campaign consisted in using coordinated airborne and ground activities was performed during April and May 2008.
 The main focus of the 2008 activities were to address remaining data gaps from CryoVEx2006 on the sea ice validation dataset through joint ground, helicopter and airborne measurements over sea ice near Alert, Canada.
-Additional coordinated activities took place over North Greenland and Devon Island (Canada) involving scientist mainly from Denmark, UK Germany and Canada.
+Additional coordinated activities took place over North Greenland and Devon Island (Canada) involving scientist mainly from Denmark, UK, Germany and Canada.

-The team will meet in spring 2009 to agree on findings and preliminary planning for the Commissioning phase.
+The team met in spring 2009 in Iceland to agree on findings and preliminary planning of campaign activities for the Commissioning phase.

-2.5.4 Studies
+2.4.4 Studies